Skilled nursing facility care

-Medicare Part A (Hospital Insurance) covers skilled nursing facility care for a limited time (on a short-term basis) if all of these conditions apply:
+covers for a limited time (on a short-term basis) if you meet all of these conditions:

-- You have Part A and have days left in your benefit period to use.
+- You have Part A and have days left in your to use.

-- Your doctor has decided that you need daily skilled care (like intravenous fluids/medications or physical therapy).
+- Your doctor or other health care provider has decided that you need daily skilled care (like intravenous fluids/medications or physical therapy).
 You must get the care from, or under the supervision of, skilled nursing or therapy staff.

 - You get these skilled services in a Medicare-certified SNF.

-- You need these skilled services for a medical condition that’s either:
+- You need skilled services for one of these:

-- A condition that started while you were getting care in the SNF for a hospital-related medical condition.
+- A new condition that started while you were getting SNF care for the ongoing condition.

 Your costs in Original Medicare

-- Days 1 - 20: $0 copayment (Note: If you're in a Medicare Advantage Plan, you may be charged copayments during the first 20 days.)
+- Days 1 – 20: Nothing.
+(Note: If you're in a Medicare Advantage Plan, you may be charged copayments during the first 20 days.
+Check with your plan for more information.)

 Part A limits SNF coverage to 100 days in each benefit period.